-- For some subjects it may be possible for you to re-sit exam units eg for Applied Subjects.
-Re-sit forms will be available from either St Aidan's or St John Fisher Sixth Form Office and will also be on the school websites to download in due course.
-All re-sit fees must be paid with re-sit application forms by the published deadlines.
+For some subjects it may be possible for you to re-sit exam units eg for Applied Subjects.
+Re-sit forms will be available from the Associated Sixth Form Exams Officer based in Bede House at St Aidan's and will also be on both school websites to download.
+All applicable re-sit fees must be paid when you submit your re-sit application forms by the published deadlines.
 Re-sit applications received after the Exam Board deadline date for entries will be charged a late fee of double the original amount.
-Re-sit forms received very late will be charged an additional very late entry fee. - Re-sits for ex-students are usually possible for written/oral examination units only.
-Exstudents cannot re-sit coursework/NEA units and therefore results are carried forward from the previous series.
-A non-refundable administrative fee of £25.00 is payable in addition to the re-sit exam entry fee and the School may also have to charge for the cost of invigilation if there are no current students sitting an exam at the same time as your re-sit.
-Students wishing to re-sit A Levels are required to re-sit all of the written papers for the subject. - Students in the Associated Sixth Form who wish to sit exams in subjects they study independently (eg Polish/Modern Hebrew) and therefore do not attend timetabled lessons in that subject will be charged for the cost of the exam entry fee for that subject.
+Re-sit forms received very late will be charged an additional very late entry fee.

+- Re-sits for ex-students are usually possible for written/oral examination units only.
+Exstudents cannot re-sit coursework/NEA units and therefore marks achieved for these are carried forward from the previous series.
+A non-refundable administrative fee of £30.00 is payable in addition to the re-sit exam entry fee and the School may also have to charge for the cost of invigilation if there are no current students sitting an exam at the same time as your resit.
+Students wishing to re-sit A Levels are required to re-sit all of the written papers for the subject. - NB: Students in the Associated Sixth Form who wish to sit exams in subjects they study independently outside school and therefore do not attend timetabled lessons in that subject will be charged for the cost of the exam entry fee for that subject.
 If this further involves additional invigilation costs then the student would be expected to cover the cost of this as well.
 Please discuss as early as possible with the Exams Officer if you want to sit an exam which is not taught in school.